 Mean score of companies in the Solar Thermal Electricity industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, JA Solar Holdings Co., Ltd. reported significant carbon emissions, totalling approximately 22,004,721,000 kg CO2e across all scopes.
-This includes 109,178,000 kg CO2e from Scope 1, 2,762,785,000 kg CO2e from Scope 2, and a substantial 22,004,721,000 kg CO2e from Scope 3 emissions.
+In 2023, JA Solar Holdings Co., Ltd. reported total carbon emissions of approximately 22,004,721,000 kg CO2e across all scopes.
+This includes 109,178,000 kg CO2e from Scope 1, 2,762,785,000 kg CO2e from Scope 2, and a significant 22,004,721,000 kg CO2e from Scope 3 emissions.
 The Scope 3 emissions are primarily driven by upstream transportation and distribution, which accounted for about 22,895,695,000 kg CO2e.
-Comparatively, in 2022, the company emitted approximately 15,702,382,000 kg CO2e in Scope 3, alongside 45,268,000 kg CO2e in Scope 1 and 1,834,111,000 kg CO2e in Scope 2.
-This indicates a notable increase in emissions, particularly in Scope 3, which rose by about 6,302,339,000 kg CO2e from the previous year.
-JA Solar has not disclosed specific reduction targets or initiatives as part of its climate commitments, and there are no reported SBTi (Science Based Targets initiative) reduction targets.
-The company is classified as a current subsidiary of JA Solar Holdings Co., Ltd., which may influence its emissions reporting and climate strategies.
-Overall, while JA Solar Holdings has made strides in transparency regarding its emissions data, the absence of defined reduction targets highlights an area for potential improvement in its climate strategy.
+Comparatively, in 2022, the company emitted approximately 15,702,382,000 kg CO2e in total, with 45,268,000 kg CO2e from Scope 1, 1,834,111,000 kg CO2e from Scope 2, and 15,702,382,000 kg CO2e from Scope 3.
+This indicates a notable increase in emissions year-on-year, particularly in Scope 3.
+JA Solar has not disclosed specific reduction targets or initiatives as part of its climate commitments.
+The company is a current subsidiary of JA Solar Technology Co., Ltd., which may influence its emissions reporting and climate strategies.
+However, no specific SBTi (Science Based Targets initiative) reduction targets or climate pledges have been identified in the available data.
+Overall, JA Solar Holdings is positioned within a rapidly evolving industry context, where transparency and accountability in carbon emissions are increasingly critical for stakeholders.

 Access structured emissions data, company-specific emission factors, and source documents